 See examples from other groups and templates you can easily “plug and play” to use on your own page.

 We invite you to adapt AMIBA commentaries for publication in your local or regional media.
-See this widely-used commentary by AMIBA Co-founder Jeff Milchen or this state-focused piece by Chelsea Eddy.
-For either, we encourage you to localize some examples to be unique for your community and contact us first for any updated information and free asistance on placement.
+Consider adapting this commentary by inserting data and examples from your state, for example.
+Please contact us first for any updated information and assistance with editing or marketing to your regional media.

 Saturday following Thanksgiving (Nov.
 25, 2017)